 Subawards cannot be issued and the University will not agree to cover costs for a subrecipient prior to the University receiving its own award from the sponsor.
 In some cases, however, subrecipients may use their own institutional pre-award spending authority to begin spending funds they anticipate under a subaward.

 The University has the responsibility throughout the life of the subaward to monitor the activities of subrecipients in accordance with the subaward agreement, to ensure that awarded funds are used for authorized purposes in compliance with the provisions of the prime sponsored award terms and conditions, and to ensure the statement of work is achieved.
-The PI and department administrator should jointly determine the frequency and scope of departmental monitoring procedures.
+The PI and DRA should jointly determine the frequency and scope of departmental monitoring procedures.
 A risk-based approach to subrecipient monitoring is recommended with the frequency and intensity of monitoring driven by the terms of the prime sponsor award.
 PIs are responsible for regularly monitoring the technical progress of the subrecipient using a variety of means to make this determination.
 The PI might receive informal progress reports via phone conversations, email communication, face-to face discussions, or more formal written technical reports or other deliverables with specific due dates.
 If written progress reports are required, PIs must request that SPA includes the reports needed and frequency in the terms of the subaward.
-More information may be found in the Subaward PI Quick Guide.
+More information may be found in the Subaward PI Quick Guide (PDF).

 When a subaward is issued under a sponsored award, the University, as the pass-through entity and the PI have obligations for oversight of the entire project.
 The PI is responsible for the subrecipient’s performance, including appropriate monitoring of a subrecipient’s costs based on the payment terms and subaward budget.
 Subaward invoices are submitted to [email protected] for review and processing, and are paid by SPA after the review and approval of the PI.